pitzer42/cmpsc254_racoon_translation/README.md

 ## monitor.py

-This file is included for the purpose of showing what changes we made to the original monitor.py from  for the purpose of benchmarking.
+This file is included for the purpose of showing what changes we made to the original monitor.py for benchmarking.
 Ctrl+F the file for "rs65" and you will see our changes.
 The change to the constructor arguments is for the purpose of using a basic array for memory access instead of checking for observers on each access.
 This is the original: https://github.com/ucsbieee/py65/blob/main/py65/monitor.py